 The Center for Disaster Philanthropy recommends cash both as a donation method and a recovery strategy.
 Direct cash assistance can allow families to purchase items and services that address their multiple needs.
 It gives each family flexibility and choice, ensuring that support is relevant and timely.
 Cash-based approaches to disaster recovery also give people the freedom to choose how they rebuild their lives and provide a pathway to economic empowerment.

 Access to water and sanitation

 Health care access and quality have severely deteriorated after years of conflict, an economic crisis, and reduced donor funding.
 The water crisis has forced families and aid organizations to truck in water, which is becoming more costly due to rising fuel and electricity prices.
-Without access to water, there has been an increase in diseases such as diarrhea, malnutrition and skin conditions.

-Syrian refugees living in Turkey the country and those who cross the border for health care also need health services.
+Syrian refugees living in Turkey and those who cross the border for health care also need health services.
 According to the Syria Health Cluster, 74% of antenatal care visits in 2022 were cross-border visits.

 Hospitals in Syria have been subjected to airstrikes, missile attacks and shelling, resulting in fewer patient consultations, loss of health-related infrastructure and increased risks for health workers.
 Health workers in Syria have been targeted and face risks to their lives.
 Supporting these workers and providing them with the protection and equipment required to treat people is critical.

 After enduring 12 years of conflict and devastating earthquakes, mental health and psychosocial support for people in Syria is a critical need.

 The Shelter Cluster released its 2023-2024 shelter and non-food item winterization advocacy note, which said, “Winters have become more unpredictable, with longer durations and unprecedented severe low temperatures.
 Additionally, snow storms are hitting further, exacerbating the needs.”